Passeriform/GodWit/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: An issue with godwit or any of its dependencies (gw-plugin, godwit-daemon, getter-derive-rs , etc.)
+about: An issue with godwit.
 title: ''
 labels: ''
-assignees: ''
 ---